 - Peanut butter: Use smooth or natural peanut butter - store bought or make your own homemade peanut butter (it’s easy)!
 If you have a peanut allergy, swap out the peanut butter for another nut butter like cashew or almond.

 - Hoisin sauce: As peanut butter’s co-star, hoisin sauce adds a very distinct, rich, slightly sweet and salty flavor.
 Play around with the ratio of peanut butter to hoisin to suit your preferences.
 Any brand of hoisin sauce works just check the ingredients to be sure it’s vegan and gluten free (as needed).

 - Acid: I like the pairing of fresh lime juice with peanut butter and hoisin, but you can sub seasoned rice vinegar for a tangier punch or use a combination of the two!

 - Soy Sauce: Soy sauce adds a salty, umami depth of flavor.
 Use low sodium or tamari (gluten free) as needed.

 - Sriracha: The kick of heat from sriracha sauce perfectly balances the sweet and salty flavor profile in this hoisin peanut butter sauce.
 Sub in red pepper flakes or your favorite hot sauce for the sriracha.

 How to Make Vietnamese Peanut Sauce

-Making this peanut sauce is so easy (no blender required!).
+Making this ultra flavorful Asian sauce is so easy (no blender required!).
 All you need is a whisk and a bowl.
 Let’s get started: